KaiYan289/CEIP/README.md

 For fetchreach experiment, we use a special set of environment with python 3.8.5.
 See env_fetchreach.txt for a complete table of packages.

+We re-write the code of gym robotics environment, which is uploaded in CEIP/robotics.
+Before running RL for fetchreach, you need to substitute the gym/envs/robotics folder of gym package with our CEIP/robotics folder.

 ### Others